AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-adobe-analytics-aem-screens.md

    <td>recommended</td>
    <td>string</td>
    <td>timestamp - UTC</td>
-   <td>Event start date time, if you did not specify this, the event time is assumed as the time it was received by the server</td>
+   <td>Event start date time, if you did not specify this time, the event time is assumed as the time by the server when it was received.</td>
   </tr>
   <tr>
    <td> </td>